MrConorAE/home-assistant.io/source/_integrations/starlink.markdown

 - Slow ethernet - Whether the Ethernet link is at max (gigabit) speed
 - Thermal throttle - Whether Starlink has reduced performance to avoid overheating
 - Unexpected location - Whether Starlink has detected operation outside of its designated area
+- Connected - Whether Starlink is connected to the Internet

 ### Button